mohamedadenn/mohamed/README.md

 ## 👦 About Me
 - 🎓 I'm a recent General Assembly Software Engineering Impressive student graduate
-- ⚛️ I have a deep interest in solving complex problems
-- ❤️ I love travelling
 - 🔭 I'm currently working on my portfolio and a few other side projects
-- 🥅 2020 Goals:
-  - Start a weekly blog for beginner web developers!

 ## 🛠️ Languages and Tools